box/box-ios-sdk/docs/BoxSdkGen/Configuration.md

 How timeout handling works:

-- `timeoutIntervalForRequestMs` maps to `URLSessionConfiguration.timeoutIntervalForRequest` and controls how long a request can wait for data before timing out.
+- `timeoutIntervalForRequestMs` maps to `URLSessionConfiguration.timeoutIntervalForRequest` and controls how long a request can wait between data packets before timing out.
+The timer resets each time data arrives.
+This covers both the connection phase (no data during DNS/TCP/TLS) and the response reading phase.
-- `timeoutIntervalForResourceMs` maps to `URLSessionConfiguration.timeoutIntervalForResource` and controls the maximum total time allowed for the full resource transfer.
+- `timeoutIntervalForResourceMs` maps to `URLSessionConfiguration.timeoutIntervalForResource` and controls the maximum total wall-clock time for the entire transfer.
+This timer never resets.
 - Timeout values are configured in milliseconds and converted to seconds for `URLSessionConfiguration`.
-- If a timeout value is not provided, the current `URLSessionConfiguration` value is kept.
+- If timeout config is not provided, the SDK uses default timeouts: `timeoutIntervalForRequestMs: 60000` (60 seconds) and `timeoutIntervalForResourceMs: 21600000` (6 hours).
-- If timeout config is not provided, the SDK uses the `URLSessionConfiguration` default timeout settings: `timeoutIntervalForRequest` of 60 seconds and `timeoutIntervalForResource` of 7 days (604800 seconds).
+- If a specific timeout value is not provided within the config, the default for that value is used.
 - Timeout failures are treated as network exceptions, and retry behavior is controlled by the configured retry strategy.
 - If retries are exhausted after timeout failures, the SDK throws `BoxSDKError`.
 - Timeout applies to a single HTTP request attempt to the Box API (not the total time across all retries).